 Support for people with disabilities up to age 19.

 - Daisy Inclusive UK

 - Disabled Living

 A registered charity that helps people with disabilities to enjoy greater independence.

 - Disability Rights UK (formerly National Centre for Independent Living)

 A national disability organisation led by disabled people, promoting 'meaningful' independent living for disabled people, as well as providing support for carers

 Provides information, support, and services to people with a brain injury, their families and carers.

-The MedicAlert Foundation is a registered charity that maintains a database of members' medical information that is made available to medical authorities in the event of an emergency.
+The MedicAlert Foundation is a registered charity that combines a database of members' medical information with medical ID jewellery, together these support medical authorities in the event of an emergency.